esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ::::::::::::::::::::::::::::::::::::: challenge
 Challenge: What does the shape of a pathology image mean?

 You work with a pathologist who has developed a new technique for producing digital images with different focal planes at different depths of a pathology specimen.
 He wants images he can put on a poster.
 The images are stained with flouresence markers of two different colors, one for cell membranes and one for the cell nuclei.
 He tells you he already moved the image into a numpy array and reduced the data to two channels, one for each stain.
-What shape do you expect the data to have?
-How is this shape different from typical CT data in shape?
-Check this with numpy.
-Which is part of this shape is the color part?
-Can you know how many channels the original image had?
-Visualize these images in terms of the middle slide from both the top and the side on the middle focal depth slice.
+Consider the following 5 questions:

+1. What shape do you expect the data to have?
+2. How is this shape different from typical CT data?

-You can import the image from data as follows:
+You can import/load the image from data as follows:

  ```python
 img1 = np.load('data/medical/proprietary_pathology.npy')
 ```

+3. Load in the data with numpy, and examine the shape.
+Which part of this shape is the color part?
+4. Can you know the original shape of the raw data in terms of channels?
+5. (optional) Visualize these images in terms of the middle slide from both the top and the side on the middle focal depth slice.

 ::::::::::::::: solution
 Solution